feldob/InPUT/Java/Source/README.md

 Examples, illustrating the use of the simplified annotation-based API.
 The module depends on both, the core and the injection modules.
 To run the examples, execute the respective main methods.

+# InPUT4j_Test

+JUnit Tests for the InPUT4j core module.
+Depends on the InPUT4j module.

 # PerformanceAnalyzerExample

 The performance analysis example module identifies an appropriate thread pool size for a given repetitive job.
 Without touching the code, the amount of tasks, repetitions, and even the task itself can be altered via a descriptor.
 The project contains different implementations, illustrating the differences between using InPUT, InPUT injection, plain Java, and java properties files.
 The module depends on the core and inject projects.